vippsas/vipps-ecom-api/vipps-ecom-api.md

 [Datatilsynet's information](https://www.datatilsynet.no/rettigheter-og-plikter/personopplysninger/)
 about which types of information is sensitive (in Norwegian).

-Vipps responds to the4 initiate request with an URL.
+Vipps responds to the initiate request with an URL.
 The URL depends on whether the initiate request was provided the `isApp` parameter:

 * `"isApp":false` (or not provided): The URL is for the Vipps "landing page", with `https://`.